Updated Dec. 19: This story has been updated per the new steps for revoking app permissions.

 If you need Facebook for keeping up with friends and family, and not signing into other apps and services, consider this option, which makes it impossible for those programs to connect to your account.
 To start, open this page and click Edit under Apps, Websites and Plugins.

-Then, click Disable Platform.
-Now, you'll be signed out of all websites, apps and services that connected to your Facebook account.
+Then, click Turn Off Now, you'll be signed out of all websites, apps and services that connected to your Facebook account.
 Note that this doesn't delete your data from those services, so you'll need to reach out to them manually.

 Delete Facebook-owned apps from your smartphone